abhijithch/JuliaTutorial.jl/README.md

 =============

 Please refer to docs/Julia_TextMining.pdf for the theoretical concepts.
-This Text Mining module depends heavily on ```TextAnalysis.jl```, for most of the preprocessing and preparation of the Term Document Matrix.
+This Text Mining module depends on ```TextAnalysis.jl```, for most of the preprocessing and preparation of the Term Document Matrix.

 # Preparation

+The first thing to do is generate a corpus from collection of textual data.
+In this module we work with documents as the source of textual data.
+These documents could be collection of research articles, and the function ```PrepDocCorpus(dirname::String,DocType::Type)``` prepares a corpus, i.e., collection of all the documents under one entity.
+It also standardizes all the documents to a singly type, specified by ```DocType```.
+The types could be any of ```StringDocument```, ```TokenDocument``` or ```NGramDocument```.